Trappy-Scopes/trappyscopes/README.md

 0. `pyboard` seems to be corrupt.
 Replace it.
 Or check if the error only persists if no device is connected.
 1. Fix Camera selector
 2. Clean scope-cli folder.
-3. Fix experiment class
++ DONE: Fix experiment class
 4. Review each function of PiCamera 2 control layer.
-5. Add null pico-device implementation.
++ DONE: Add null pico-device implementation.
-6. Add null-led device option.
++ CANCELLED : Add null-led device option.
-7. Device declaration before the fluff.header() should dump formatted yaml instead of a python dict.
++ CANCELLED: Device declaration before the fluff.header() should dump formatted yaml instead of a python dict.
-8. Add Living Physics, IGC to the fluff.header().
++ DONE:  Add Living Physics, IGC to the fluff.header().
 9. Interpretor ascelation from `python3` to `python`.
+10. Fix abcs import issues.
+11. Camera Abstract class add `is_open()` method. `configure()` change of kwargs.
++ DONE: Check if `Experiment` class changes current wd of the python kernal.
+13.